 I am noticing that my sense of how I look to others is heightened.
 I think I may actually become more fashion conscious just from taking the full-length photos daily.
 And in fact on the 11th day after I took the photo, I promptly went right back upstairs to change my clothes!
 Yes, it was that bad folks.

-So far there are only a few items I haven’t worn: my flats, a lace top, my flowy pants and a sweater that goes with the flowy pants.
-I also must admit I wore my black and white tank and the T-shirt below just to wear something different even though the weather does not really inspire me to wear such a light garment.
+So far there are only a few items I haven’t worn: my flats, a lace top, my flowy pants and a sweater that goes with the flowy pants. also must admit I wore my black and white tank and the T-shirt below just to wear something different even though the weather does not really inspire me to wear such a light garment.
 I think weather has been my biggest challenge.

 It’s interesting as I am finding myself to be more creative and more intentional with fewer choices.
-Project 333 is making me more aware of fashion and I feel I’ve had more variety versus less in my appearance.
+Project 333 is making me more aware of fashion and I feel I’ve had more variety in my appearance versus less.
 I am thinking more strategically about what represents me versus automatically reaching for what was comfortable.
 I can mix and match colors, shapes and cuts as I am finding what actually flatters me.
 I am seeing myself more objectively and noticing the message that my clothing is giving to the world.
 I also have had fun seeing the differences that age, occupation, geographic location and culture make in what we choose to wear.
-So here’s to the next two months as I continue to learn how less clothing affects my life!
+Here’s to the next two months as I continue to learn how less clothing affects my life!
 I’ve got a special guest from Australia coming to stay with me for a month, so we will see if any cheating or issues with just 33 items come up!